 So what is Gentleman Jack about?

-Suranne’s new period drama, which was originally called Shibden Hall, is set within the prolific Regency era, when King George III’s son Prince Regent reigned as a proxy in place of his father, who was thought to be unfit for the job.
+Suranne’s period drama, which was originally called Shibden Hall, is set within the prolific Regency era, when King George III’s son Prince Regent reigned as a proxy in place of his father, who was thought to be unfit for the job.
 At the time, Regency women flourished, in the age of upper-class society culture.

 What’s the real story behind the character of Anne Lister?